Splurged on that camera didn't you? Well, if I were you, I'd invest in the best leather strap to give my camera the security it deserves.

 To keep cameras from freefalling, photographers use straps that wrap around a body part.
 The camera can then hang in place hands-free.

-Camera straps are typically made from leather, nylon, paracord, cotton, canvas, or cloth.
+Manifacturers typically make camera straps from leather, nylon, paracord, cotton, canvas, or cloth.
 Leather is a great option because it’s smooth yet non-slip and holds up well against the elements.

 Here are the four most common camera strap types: